 - After drying off.
 Since mineral sunscreen is designed to sit on top of the skin, the minute you wipe off sweat or water, you’ve just wiped off sunscreen!
 So, if you intend to stay outside after drying off, be sure to get in the habit of putting sunscreen back on.

 - If you brush up against anything.
 If you’re putting on clothes after applying mineral sunscreen, then you’re probably noticing white marks on your clothes.
 Believe it or not, you’ve just removed some sunscreen.
 Be sure to check where you may have inadvertently rubbed off any sunscreen and reapply for full coverage.
 If you’re worried about sunscreen stains on your clothes, Badger Emmi says just give it a good scrub before washing and the sunscreen will lift right out!

 - You’re at the beach and need help remembering when to reapply.
-Set a timer on your phone or try out this free app called SunMinder (iOS).
+Set a timer on your phone or search for a UV tracker app.